 This is the 25th study of the Blue Cross Blue Shield, The Health of America Report® series, a collaboration between Blue Cross Blue Shield Association and Blue Health Intelligence (BHI), which uses a market-leading claims database to uncover key trends and insights in healthcare affordability and access to care.
 Analysis was performed by and also includes administrative claims data from HealthCore, a wholly owned and independently operated health outcomes subsidiary of Anthem, Inc. This report focuses on the diagnosis and treatment of ADHD among commercially insured American children 2-18 years old from 2010-2017.
 The study population was identified by utilizing ADHD diagnosis codes in BCBS medical claims.

 - Based on 2017 data from the BCBS Health Index unless otherwise specified.
-For more information, see: https://www.bcbs.com/the-health-of-america/health-index
+For more information, visit the BCBS Health Index.

 - According to the Centers for Disease Control and Prevention (CDC), ADHD is one of the most common neurodevelopmental disorders of childhood.
-For more information, see: https://www.cdc.gov/ncbddd/adhd/facts.html
+Read more at CDC.gov.

 - Total patient count was extrapolated from the study population to the commercially insured population of American children (2-18 years old) in 2017.

 - For children under 6 years old, the AAP recommends behavioral therapy as the first line of treatment before medication.
 ADHD treatment guidelines from the AAP indicate that for school-age children and adolescents, behavioral treatment in combination with approved medication is the preferable clinical approach.
-For more information, see: https://pediatrics.aappublications.org/content/128/5/1007 and https://www.cdc.gov/ncbddd/adhd/guidelines.html.
+Read more at AAP Publications and CDC.gov.